openequella/openequella.github.io/guides/WorkflowModerationGuide.md

 Rejection notifications are immediate, and can be viewed within minutes of the resource being rejected, whereas other types of notifications are processed as a timed event (for example, overnight), so will not display until after that timed event has run.

 There are a number of ways that users can choose to be alerted to notifications.
-Emails can be sent, RSS and ATOM feeds can be set up as well as the Notifications menu item on the EQUELLA navigation bar.
+Emails can be sent, RSS and ATOM feeds can be set up as well as the Notifications menu item on the openEQUELLA navigation bar.

 ### Notifications menu item
 The user is alerted to existing notifications from the red number (number of notifications) displayed beside the Notifications navigation menu item.